 George and Lucy Shaver took up residence at the stone house in 1906 and all three of their children were born here--John George (1909-2002), Mary Lucille (1911-1997) and Janie Elizabeth (1913-1992).
 Nearby Harrisonburg (once known as "Rocktown") was less than 10 miles away.
 It had electricity by Christmas 1890 and was incorporated as an independent city in 1916.
 The streets in town were soon lined with many new, beautiful homes and exciting businesses.
 The appeal of modern conveniences must have been great to those who were still living in the surrounding rural locations.
 George Shaver wanted to improve his family's situation and by September 1918 the Shavers were living within the city limits at 299 Franklin Street, a large Victorian house built in 1910.

-Until the stone house was sold in 1948 to the Kline family, the Shavers made regular trips back to the old homeplace to work the farm and the children would have surely played in the creek.
-In 2011 George Shaver, III related that his grandmother, Lucy Shaver, was "very fond of the place and sad to leave" in 1918.
-That same sentiment was not shared by George's father John who was nine years old at the time of the move.
-As an adult John Shaver shared memories of his early childhood on the family farm with his own children.
-He vividly recalled the cold winter months when he had to break ice in the basin and then wash his face with the freezing water.
-John Shaver was not at all unhappy about the move to town.
+Until the stone house was sold in 1948 to the Kline family, the Shavers made regular trips back to the old homeplace to work the farm and the children would not have been able to resist playing in the creek.
+In 2011, George Shaver III related that his grandmother, Lucy Shaver, was "very fond of the place and sad to leave."
+That same sentiment was not shared by George's father John who was nine years old at the time of the 1918 move.
+Years later John Shaver shared memories of his early childhood on the family farm with his own children.
+He vividly recalled breaking ice in the wash basin during the cold winter months so he could wash his face and hands in the freezing water.
+Young John Shaver was probably very happy to leave that and other unpleasant experiences in the past.

 In 1938 when electricity finally made its way into the rural areas of western Rockingham County, the Shaver-owned house was bypassed.
 By then it was more than 150 years old and had been unoccupied for 20 years.
 It would take more than two decades and as many owners before the house could accommodate the needs of a 20th century family with conveniences such as electric light and indoor plumbing.